 This will setup a new sbt project with Dotty as compiler.
 For more details on using Dotty with sbt, see the example project.

-It is very easy to start using the Dotty IDE in any Dotty project by following the IDE guide.
+It is very easy to start using the Dotty IDE in any Dotty project by following the IDE sections of the getting-started page.

 Releases are available for download on the Releases section of the Dotty repository: https://github.com/lampepfl/dotty/releases